What it is

 Identify specific traits for new or infrequent users of a design solution.

 Develop a set of representative tasks that emphasize new use or infrequent use.

-Designate a member of the design team to play the role of a user who has the traits you’ve identified to participate in a moderated usability testing session.
+Designate a member of the design team to play the role of a user.
+That person will use the traits you’ve identified to participate in a moderated usability testing session.
 (The traits can overlap.)

 Ask the user to accomplish their goal using a printed or interactive design.
 As they go, ask what they would attempt to do next or how they would learn.

 - Don't lead the user through the task, but encourage them to stay focused on what they’re trying to accomplish.

 - Pay attention to expected outcomes and how quickly/easily participants are able to pick up a task.

 Analyze the walkthrough results to highlight where the user struggled and what needs improvement.

 Applied in government research

 - No PRA implications.
 The PRA explicitly exempts direct observation and non-standardized conversation (e.g., not a survey) that a cognitive walkthrough entails, 5 CFR 1320.3(h)3.